 Statistics Reveal Congressional Hearings Exclude Women

-July 9, 2012 by Susan Gunelius
+July 9, 2012 By Susan Gunelius

 Women and women-owned businesses are some of the fastest growing contributors to the United States economy, but their voices aren’t being heard by Congress.
 In a new report, Women Impacting Public Policy (WIPP) released some startling statistics that shows just how much women are excluded in Congressional Committees and committee hearings.